man freezer

 4. Invest in a fan

 I am sure Amazon and Argos love this time of year when there is a virtual stampede to snap up a fan.
 I lost mine in one of my house moves.
 I will be on Amazon Prime tonight.
 I am trying to find the cheapest but most effective fan.
 It will cool me down tomorrow.
-I found a great tower fan costing £25.99 from Amazon.
+I found a great tower fan costing £25.99 on Amazon.
 My brother suggested placing a plate of ice in front of the fan.
 This will cool the air in the room.

 Enjoy cool showers